ProjectBatch18/2020_CSE_18/README.md

 # E Defence For People Safety
 'E Defence For People Safety' presents an alert system for problem detection using common commercially available electronic devices to both detect the problem and alert authorities.

-Software Requirements:
+# Software Requirements:

-1.Android Studio
+Android Studio

-2.Android SDK 4.1.3
+Android SDK 4.1.3

-3.JDK 16.0.1
+JDK 16.0.1

-4.Java & Xml are programming languages
+Java & Xml are programming languages
  In our project we use two Android based Application.

      Victim's App